avcoder/comp2112-assign1/readme.md

-# Assignment 1 - Webmail Inbox of Games
+# Assignment 1 - Webmail

-Using plain Javascript, this assignment requires you to use template literals, access/change the DOM, event handling and object/arrays methods.
-Your mark counts for 15% of your final grade.
+Using plain Javascript, this assignment requires you to use template literals, access/change the DOM, event handling and object/arrays methods and fetching JSON data.
+Your mark counts for 12% of your final grade.

 Due Date: Friday, Oct.
 10 2018 @ 11:59 pm